friends-of-presta/security-advisories/_posts/2023-09-19-opartplannedpopup.md

 severity: "critical (9.8)"
 ---

-In the module "Opart planned popup" (opartplannedpopup), a guest can perform SQL injection in affected versions.
+In the module "Opart planned popup" (opartplannedpopup) up to version 1.4.11 from Opart for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary